seanbradley/BlogMaker/README.md

 <https://github.com/hashicorp/terraform/tree/master/examples>

 ###TECHNOLOGY STACK
-This example, here, specifies AWS as the provider, and instantiates a given number (default = 1) of EC2 instance(s) (Ubuntu Precise 12.04-i386), a single SQL database, and an Elastic Load Balancer (ELB).
+This example, here, specifies AWS as the provider, and instantiates a given number (default = 1) of EC2 instance(s) (Ubuntu Precise 12.04-i386), and an Elastic Load Balancer (ELB).
+The script still needs to set up an RDS instance, and install WordPress.
 The goal: rapid spin-up of brand-spankin' new, fully-featured, skinnable, and potentially scalable websites in the cloud suitable for the average small business client.

 ###INSTALLATION
 1) Download and unzip Terraform's zipped installation files from the Hashicorp site into your chosen directory

-2) Assuming you're working on Linux, add Terraform's binaries to your path, like so...
+2) Assuming you're working on Linux, verify where you installed Terraform and then add its binaries to your path, like so...

     $pwd
-    /home/seanbradley/Projects/tf
+    /home/<you>/<your_project_directory>/tf

-    $export PATH=/home/seanbradley/Projects/tf:$PATH
+    $export PATH=/home/<you>/<your_project_directory>/tf:$PATH

 3) Check to see if it's installed correctly by entering the following in the CLI...